Activity

 Procedure

 Add hot water to one container, and cold water to another.
-Allow to sit for 30 seconds so that the water is not sloshing in the container at all.
+Allow to sit for 30 seconds so that the water is not sloshing in the container.

 Drip one drop of yellow food dye at one side of each container, and one drop of blue food colouring to the other side of each.
 (Alternatively, just a drop of blue in each.)